Offers, Counteroffers and Negotiation

 How Do You Negotiate?

 No aspect of the home buying process is more complex, personal or variable than bargaining between buyers and sellers.
-Peachtree Fine Properties has the experience necessary to know the community, seen numerous homes for sale, knows local values and has spent years negotiating real estate transactions.
+Peachtree Fine Properties has the experience necessary to know the community, been involved in numerous homes for sale, knows local values and has spent years negotiating real estate transactions.

 Real estate bargaining typically involves compromises by both sides.
 It’s not war; it’s not winner-take-all.
 Instead, negotiating should be seen as a natural business process: buyers should be treated with respect, and owners should never lose sight of either their best interests or their baseline transaction requirements, which must be met before the home can be sold.

 There are a lot of considerations, not just price, in making and negotiating offers.
-This is where the working with Peachtree Fine Properties can guide you to a win-win negotiation.
+Peachtree Fine Properties can guide you to a win-win negotiation.